keithmartinkinyua/Research-Papers/README.md

 # Research-Papers
+KENT STATE UNIVERSITY
+Department of Computer Science.
+Master's In Artificial Intelligence.

-Papers that I have been writing in the course of Master's in Artificial Intelligence
+> I have been writing in the course of Master's in Artificial Intelligence